Try / chDB in Y minutes

 Using chDB

-It's as simple as pip install chdb
+It's as simple as pip install chdb and then:

 import chdb